Donald Nally: Northwestern University

 In September 2012, Nally joined the faculty of the Bienen School of Music at Northwestern University in Evanston, Illinois as a tenured professor and director of choral organizations.
 He was appointed following the retirement of longtime professor Dr. Robert A. Harris, who held the position for the 35 years previous to Nally's appointment.
 Upon arriving in Evanston in the fall of 2012 Nally founded the chamber choir BCE, a premier group of 26 singers dedicated to performing choral music of the 21st century and drawing relationships to its polyphonic roots in early music – primarily that of the Renaissance.

 The ensemble has sung several times on the Chicago Symphony Orchestra MusicNOW series and appeared at both of Chicago's Ear Taxi festivals.

 In 2013, Nally rehearsed Howard Hanson's Song of Democracy, which sets texts from various poems of Walt Whitman.
 An African American student objected to performing the work because he claimed Whitman was racist.
 Nally told the student he would receive a failing grade if he did not perform the work.
 The student claimed that a failing grade would have led to the loss of his scholarship.

 Westminster Choir College

 In 2022, Nally became an artist in residence at Westminster Choir College, the school of music of Rider University, in Lawrenceville, NJ.
 In 2024, he joined the full time faculty as a member of the Performance Studies Department, and in January, 2025, he was named Director of Choral Studies for Westminster.
-In that capacity, he conducts both the Westminster Choir and the Westminster Symphonic Choir as well as teaching the Choral Conducting graduate students.
+In that capacity, he conducted both the Westminster Choir and the Westminster Symphonic Choir as well as teaching the Choral Conducting graduate students.